-You'll want to wear something in between your skin and the harness.
-We recommend pants or shorts that are mid-thigh or longer, and a tee shirt or rashguard long enough to protect your waist.
-Some suggestions: longer swim trunks, board shorts or light-weight pants, leggings or yoga pants and a quick-drying shirt, rash guard or tank top.
+You'll want to wear something that protects your skin from the harness and the elements, so we recommend longer swim trunks, board shorts or light-weight pants, leggings or yoga pants and a quick-drying shirt, rash guard or tank top.

 While you can wear a two-piece bathing suit under clothing, wearing a swimsuit alone usually leads to discomfort from the harness, the terrain, or the dreaded wardrobe malfunction.
 Wear something that can get muddy, dirty or snagged.

 You can bring a wetsuit top, especially in the winter, or if you're sensitive to chilly water.

 Bring a cloth mask, a towel and a dry set of clothes to change into at the end of the trip, so that you can continue on with your journey in comfort.
 Leave all jewelry (including wedding rings) at your accommodations, as you won't be able to wear it on the tour.
 Items lost in the pond during the tour are usually not retrievable.

 You're provided with a neoprene boot with a felt sole that you can hike, rappel and swim in.
 You'll do about 100-200 yards of walking from the parking area to the staging area on a gravel or dirt road (which may be muddy or dusty), so flip-flops, hiking shoes or sandals or sneakers are OK to wear on your way to and from the activity.
 Whatever you wear may get muddy or covered in Maui's famous red dirt, so wear something inexpensive and/or washable.